luccadibe/go-loadgen/README.md

 	if err != nil {
 		log.Fatalf("Failed to create collector: %v", err)
 	}
-	defer collector.Close()
+	// Don't forget to close the collector when you're done defer collector.Close()

 	// Create a workload with pattern generation enabled